Assault Occasioning Bodily Harm (AOBH)

-To convict you of an Assault Occasioning Bodily Harm, the prosecution must prove beyond a reasonable doubt that:
+To find a person guilty of an assault occasioning bodily harm, the prosecution must prove beyond a reasonable doubt that:

-- you struck, touched or applied force to another;
+- the person struck, touched or applied force to the victim;

-- you did so without consent or lawful excuse; and
+- they did so without the victim’s consent and without a lawful excuse; and

-- that action caused bodily harm to the other person (being more than a trifling injury but less than permanent damage).
+- the action caused bodily harm to the other person (being more than a trifling injury but less than permanent damage).